 It’s amazing how fast a first date can spiral out of control.
 A few missteps — an unintentional insult here, a poor venue choice there — and a once-promising rendezvous can morph into a “get me out of here now” situation.
-So what to do when your date enters Code Blue territory?
-Here, five expert salvagers from unusual walks of life tell you how to rescue your date from some potential disasters.
+So what to do when your date enters disastrous territory?
+Here, five experts from unusual walks of life tell you how to rescue your date from some potential chemistry-busters.

-Your potential love-match shows up wearing head-to-toe paisley or an “I Love My Schnauzer” sweatshirt — and your attraction to this person high-tails it out of there.
+Let’s imagine that your potential love match shows up wearing head-to-toe paisley or an “I Love My Schnauzer” sweatshirt — and your attraction to this person high-tails it out of there.
 While this is unlikely, it’s possible that someone running late might come directly from work still wearing his or her job-issued uniform (think: bus driver, parking enforcement officer, bank teller, bartender, etc.).

 You were so amusing and articulate when you imagined the date in your mind, but now it’s showtime, and you suddenly have nothing to say...

-Problem #3: You put your foot in your mouth
+Mistake #3: You put your foot in your mouth and inadvertently cause offense

 Solution: When you insult someone – even inadvertently – you need to apologize immediately to minimize the fallout, says crisis management expert Gerald Baron, author of Now Is Too Late: Survival in an Era of Instant News.
 “It’s like an oil company that says they place a high value on environmental protection and then has a big oil spill,” Baron says.
-“They must say they are sorry... and mean it.”
+“They must say that they are sorry... and mean it.”
 Don’t try to quickly change the subject or make a joke about your gaffe.
 Instead, apologize — and with any luck, your date will give you a chance to prove your sincerity.

-Problem #4: Unexpected roadblocks end up derailing your plans
+Mistake #4: Unexpected roadblocks end up derailing your initial plans

 You’re all set to tour the Van Gogh exhibit, but arrive to find that the museum is closed for a wedding.
 Or the weather turns your park date into a flash flood plain, leaving you stuck in the car with no secondary plans to fall back on.
 What follows is a frustrating session of, “I dunno.
-What do you
+What do you want to do?”

 Solution: Corporate special-events planner Beth Failer of Miami, FL says that she always expects the unexpected.
-“You need to have not only a Plan B, but a Plan C and D,” advises Failer, who works with Deco Productions in Miami, FL.
+“You need to have not only a Plan B, but a Plan C and D,” advises Failer, who is a sales executive for Marriott International.
 Have back-up locations and alternate activities ready.
 And if things go off-course?
-“Stay calm,” she advises.
-“If you’ve done advance planning, you can pull anything off — and what an impression you’ll make!”
-Also, don’t get rattled.
-Staying calm (and not getting grumpy) can go a long way to making even a derailed date into a success.
+“Stay calm,” Failer advises.
+“If you’ve done some advance planning, you can pull anything off — and what an impression you’ll make!”
+Also, don’t let unexpected issues get you rattled.
+Staying calm (and not getting irritable about it) can go a long way to making even a derailed date into a successful, albeit unexpected one.

-Things were going swell until you somehow stumbled into a discussion about global warming, which turned into a debate... which turned into an arms-crossed stare-down between you and your (now-angry) date.
+Things were going swell until you somehow stumbled into a discussion about global warming, which turned into a debate... which turned into an arms-crossed staring contest between you and your (now-angry) date.
 What should you do next?

 Solution: Don’t throw water on a heated discussion, says Scott Para, fire chief in Boonton Township, NJ.
-Instead of changing the topic (which might seem tempting), listen to the other person’s viewpoint.
+Instead of changing the topic (which might seem tempting), listen to the other person’s viewpoint first.
 You don’t have to agree, but you do need to be respectful.
 “People have different views, and I think that everyone has a point,” says Para, referencing his 50-member department.
 “Be open-minded.”
 One area of disagreement doesn’t have to ruin a night — or a relationship.
 Think about your best friends: Don’t you sometimes have very different opinions than theirs?
-Say that you agree to disagree on this one, find a lighter topic, and keep the conversation flowing.
+Say that you agree to disagree on this one, find a lighter topic, and then keep the conversation flowing.